-California law allows the use of force in self-defense or defense of others when you reasonably believe you or others are in imminent danger of physical harm, and that force is necessary to stop the danger.
-However, you may only use the degree of force reasonably necessary under the circumstances.
+- You can use proportional force when you reasonably believe that you are in imminent danger of physical harm and force is necessary to stop it.

 Self-defense serves as a legal defense to many criminal offenses, including:

 - murder (PC 187) or manslaughter (PC 192),